 Constructivism: a plausible alternative to foundationalism of justice?
 1

-MARÍA CRISTINA PÉREZ VENEGAS
+MARÍA CRISTINA PÉREZ VENEGAS2

 CONTENT: I. Introduction.
 II.
 Constructivism posed as an alternative to foundationalism.
 III.
 Reflective equilibrium as a descriptive method.